 Hallux Limitus is a progressive condition of the big toe joint, that reduces the range of movement needed for walking in the “toe off” phase of gait, causing a stiff and painful big toe.

-The stiff and painful big toe becomes progressively limited the tender, especially when the toe is extended, or pushed up.
+The stiff and painful big toe becomes progressively worse.
 This condition can occur as a result of sporting injuries and is frequently seen in younger adults, but may also present in the older population as an age related change, as it is essentially a type of osteoarthritis.

 Causes of Hallux Limitus/ Rigidus: